 Easy: check the valve to make sure it’s open!
 If it’s halfway open, turn the valve so it’s now wide open.
 If that was the problem, the sizzling should stop.

 Unfortunately, this fix isn’t as easy.
 A water leak isn’t going to repair itself.
 Besides the wasted water, you’re wasting energy because the water heater is heating water that no one can use.
-Click here to schedule an appointment with one of our trusted plumbers to quickly resolve the situation before it wastes any more money.

 Get help from a trusted Atlanta plumber